Want to know more than just one NVIDIA video card on your computer? Try NVIDIA’s SLI. From this post, you’ll know what SLI is and how to set it up.

 A powerful video card requires a huge amount of electric power, let alone multiple ones.
-You should carefully calculate the amount of power your machine needs before building an SLI system, and change your power supply when necessary.
+Calculate the amount of power your machine requires before building an SLI system, then replace your power supply when necessary.

-When everything is ready, then it’s time to go on to the installation part.
+When everything is ready, then move on to the next step, below.

 1) Turn off your computer and unplug the power cable from it.

 2) Remove the cover of your computer case.

 3) Remove the slot covers next to the PCI-Express x16 slots you are using on the back of your computer case.